ahoundetoungan/QuantilePeer/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
 # QtNet: An R Package for estimating Models with Quantile Peer Effects

 Aristide Houndetoungan

 ## Introduction

-The **QtNet** package includes all functions for the replication of the results in Houndetoungan (2025).
-The exact replication codes are located in the folder [**test**](https://github.com/ahoundetoungan/QtNet/tree/master/test).
-Below, we also provide detailed examples of how to use the estimators described in the paper.
+The **QtNet** package simulates and estimates quantile peer effect models that were introduced by Houndetoungan (2025).
+The exact replication codes of the results in the paper are located in the folder [**test**](https://github.com/ahoundetoungan/QtNet/tree/master/test).
+Below, I also provide detailed examples of how to use the package.

 ## Installation